tenzir/tenzir/web/docs/setup/configure.md

 load at startup.
 The `bundled` and `all` plugin names are reserved.
 When `bundled` is specified VAST loads all plugins built along with it.
 When `all` is specified VAST loads all available plugins in the configured plugin directories.
+If no `vast.plugins` are specified, VAST will load `all` plugins by default.

 Since dynamic plugins are shared libraries, they must be loaded first into the running VAST process.
 At startup, VAST looks for the `vast.plugins` inside the